Boxing on TV – Fight calendar 2020 - TheNewsTrace

 Watch boxing within the UK

-Sky Sports activities: Sky prospects can add the whole sports activities bundle to their deal for simply £23 per thirty days or subscribe to particular person channels.
-Sky Sports activities Field Workplace PPVs will price one-off charges.
+Sky Sports activities: Sky prospects can add the whole sports activities bundle to their deal for simply £23 per 30 days or subscribe to particular person channels.
+Sky Sports activities Field Workplace PPVs will value one-off charges.

-NOW TV: You may get a Sky Sports activities day move for £9.99, a week move for £14.99 or a month move for £33.99, all while not having a contract.
+NOW TV: You may get a Sky Sports activities day cross for £9.99, a week cross for £14.99 or a month cross for £33.99, all with no need a contract.

-BT Sport: If you’re an present BT Broadband buyer, you possibly can add it to your present contract for a further £10.00 per thirty days.
-For brand new prospects, broadband and BT TV packages begin at £39.99 per thirty days.
-BT Sport Field Workplace PPVs will price one-off charges.
+BT Sport: If you’re an present BT Broadband buyer, you may add it to your present contract for a further £10.00 per 30 days.
+For brand new prospects, broadband and BT TV packages begin at £39.99 per 30 days.
+BT Sport Field Workplace PPVs will value one-off charges.

 Watch boxing within the US

-DAZN: Followers can watch many fights reside within the US by way of streaming large DAZN.
-The streaming service is on the market in a month-to-month or annual plan.
+DAZN: Followers can watch many fights reside within the US by way of streaming big DAZN.
+The streaming service is out there in a month-to-month or annual plan.

 Add Comment